BjornKennethHolmstrom/CosmicSyncCore/docs/APP_IDEAS/COMMONS_NET/USE_CASES.md

 ## Overview

 CommonsNet enables practical resource coordination at multiple scales, from local communities to global systems.
-Each use case demonstrates how the four-layer architecture (CosmicSyncCore + Project Janus + GGF + CommonsNet) creates unique value.
+Each use case demonstrates how the four-layer architecture (CivicBase + Project Janus + GGF + CommonsNet) creates unique value.

 ## Local Community Use Cases